We have heard about these two programming languages in our lives, right? π€

 π Portable β Can run on different platforms with minimal changes.

-π Manual Memory Management β Uses malloc()
+π Manual Memory Management β Uses malloc() and free() to allocate/deallocate memory.

 π Used in OS Development β Linux, Windows, and macOS kernels are built with C.